digint/btrbk/README.md

 Setting up SSH
 ==============

-Since btrbk needs root access on the remote side, it is *very advisable* to take all the security precautions you can.
-Usually backups are generated periodically without user interaction, so it is not possible to protect your ssh key with a password.
+Since btrbk needs root access, it is *very advisable* to take all the security precautions you can.
+In most cases backups are generated periodically without user interaction, so it is not possible to protect your ssh key with a password.
 The steps below will give you hints on how to secure your ssh server for a backup scenario.
-Note that the btrbk executable is not needed on the remote side, but you will need "/sbin/btrfs" from the btrfs-progs package.
+Note that the `btrbk` executable is not needed on the remote side, but you will need the `btrfs` executable from the [btrfs-progs] package.

-btrbk comes with a shell script "ssh_filter_btrbk.sh", which restricts ssh access to sane calls to the /sbin/btrfs command needed for snapshot creation and send/receive operations (see [ssh_filter_btrbk(1)]).
-Here is an example on how it can be used with
-ssh:
+### Step 1: Create SSH keypair

-**Step 1** (client): Create a ssh key dedicated to btrbk, without password protection:
+On the client side, create a ssh key dedicated to btrbk, without password protection:

     ssh-keygen -t rsa -b 2048 -f /etc/btrbk/ssh/id_rsa -C btrbk@mydomain.com -N ""

-**Step 2** (server): Copy the "ssh_filter_btrbk.sh" from the btrbk project to "/backup/scripts/".
+The content of the public key (/etc/btrbk/ssh/id_rsa.pub) is used for authentication in "authorized_keys" on the server side (see [sshd(8)] for details).

+### Step 2 (option): root login restricted by "ssh_filter_btrbk.sh"

+Btrbk comes with a shell script "ssh_filter_btrbk.sh", which restricts ssh access to sane calls to the "btrfs" command needed for snapshot creation and send/receive operations (see [ssh_filter_btrbk(1)]).

-**Step 3** (server): Add contents of the public key (/etc/btrbk/ssh/id_rsa.pub) to "/root/.ssh/authorized_keys", and configure "ssh_filter_btrbk.sh" to be executed whenever this key is used for authentication.
-Example lines:
+Copy "ssh_filter_btrbk.sh" to "/backup/scripts/", and configure sshd to run it whenever the key is used for authentication.
+Example "/root/.ssh/authorized_keys":

     # example backup source (also allowing deletion of old snapshots)
     command="/backup/scripts/ssh_filter_btrbk.sh -l --source --delete" <pubkey>...